 Compressing these images before adding them to your site can save precious weight and time — many photo-editing programs now include “save for web” options that optimize images for websites but there are also free, online options available for compressing common files types such as .JPG, .PNG and .TIFF.
 TinyPG is just one example.

 Instead of using one of the image formats above and running them through an image compression tool, you could use the WebP format.
 This format provides superior lossless and lossy compression for images.
 According to data from Google, WebP lossless images are 26% smaller in size compared to PNGs.

 6. Reduce Total Redirects

 Redirects send users away from the page they’ve clicked on to another page — in many cases, they’re a great way to connect high-ranking, high-traffic pages to newer content you’ve created.
 The problem?
-More redirects mean more loading time, which can negatively impact the user experience.
+More redirects mean more load on the server, which can increase loading time.

 While it’s worth using a redirect initially to keep content views steady, replace old redirects with new content ASAP to keep load times short.